Skip to content

 Note

-TL;DR: An attestation will tell you who produced a PyPI package, but not whether you should trust them.
+TL;DR: An attestation will tell you where a PyPI package came from, but not whether you should trust it.

 Like with all signing schemes, it's tempting to treat the presence of an attestation as proof of a package's trustworthiness.

 However, this is not what an attestation (or any kind of signature) conveys.
-At its core, a valid signature for some identity conveys a proof of authenticity: if the signature is verifiable against a key, then we know that the identity that controls that key produced the signature and is saying something about the signed-over data.
+At its core, a valid signature for an identity on a package conveys a proof of access to that identity while the package was built.

-In other words: a valid signature asserts authenticity, but it does not tell the verifying party (e.g., a user installing packages from PyPI) whether they should trust the identity that holds the key.
+In other words: a valid signature does not tell the verifying party (e.g., a user installing packages from PyPI) whether they should trust the identity that holds the key or whether they should trust that malicious/vulnerable code was added before or during the build.

 As a concrete example: PyPI serves sampleproject-4.0.0.tar.gz, which is attested by pypa/sampleproject on GitHub.
-This is a proof that sampleproject-4.0.0.tar.gz is authentic for that identity, but it does not tell the user whether they should trust pypa/sampleproject.
+This is a proof that sampleproject-4.0.0.tar.gz came from that identity unmodified, but it does not tell the user whether they should trust pypa/sampleproject.
 To determine trust, the user must make a trust decision about pypa/sampleproject.

 This trust decision can have a time dimension: a user might decide to trust pypa/sampleproject because it was the first identity seen for the sampleproject name on PyPI.
 Then, if a new release of sampleproject is attested by a new identity ("pypa/evil-sampleproject") or has no attestation at all, the user can observe the difference automatically and begin to remediate it.